Phylia Nwamitwa II

-Hosi Phylia Tinyiko Lwandlamuni Nwamitwa II is the traditional leader of the Valoyi area in Limpopo.
+Hosi Phylia Tinyiko Lwandlamuni Nwamitwa II, also known as Tinyiko Nwamitwa-Shilubana, is the traditional leader of the Valoyi area in Limpopo.

 Chieftaincy

 She was appointed as the chief of the area in 2002, after series of disagreements with her cousin on her succession to the throne due to her female gender.
 The disagreements begun after her father, Hosi Fofoza Nwamitwa, died in 1968 without a male heir.
 Due to the law which restricted the seat to male primogeniture at the time, her uncle, Richard succeeded the throne as regent.
-Hosi Richard passed away in 2001, when the 1994 South African Constitution, which guarantees equal rights for both genders was in force.
+Hosi Richard died in 2001, when the 1994 South African Constitution, which guarantees equal rights for both genders was in force.
 As the rightful heir, Phylia Nwamitwa sought to reclaim her right to the throne.
 She was sent to court by her displeased cousin Sidwell Nwamitwa, son of Hosi Richard, who argued that the royal authorities had no right to alter the tradition of the Valoyi people.
 She was installed as the traditional ruler after winning the case.
 According to the ruling of the Constitutional court, the 1994 South African Constitution guarantees the dignity and status of women as citizens of no less value to male citizens.
-She is the first female traditional ruler of the Vatsonga people, and the first woman in the nation’s history to be appointed as Hosi.
+She is the first female traditional ruler of the Vatsonga people, and the first woman in the nation's history to be appointed as Hosi.

 Early life

 Phylia Nwamitwa is the first and only child of former Hosi, Fofoza Nwamitwa, and his principal wife Nkosikazi Favazi Nwamanave.
 She was married to Thompson Shilubane, a member of the Nkuna/Shilubane royal family.
-He died in1979.
+He died in 1979.
 They have four children.